hyperledger-solang/solang/docs/targets/solana.rst

 `program derived address <https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses>`_, then the seeds and bump have to be provided.
 There can be multiple seeds, and an optional single bump.
 If the bump is not provided, then the seeds must not create an account that falls on the curve.
-When placed on top of the constructor, the ``@seed`` can be a string literal, or a hex string with the format ``hex"4142"``.
-If next to an argument, the seed annotation must refer to an argument of type ``bytes``.
+When placed above the constructor, the ``@seed`` can be a string literal, or a hex string with the format ``hex"4142"``.
+If before an argument, the seed annotation must refer to an argument of type ``bytes``.
 The ``@bump`` must a single byte of type ``bytes1``.

 .. _value_transfer: